Predy2005/folkloregardenadmin/replit.md

   - Added: `type` (adult/child), `is_present`, `menu_item_id`
   - Removed: `table_number`, `seat_number` (replaced by event_table_id)
 - **Migration Notes**: Automatic migration converts existing `table_number` values to `event_table` records with default room 'cely_areal' and capacity 10.

+## Known Issues
+- **User Role Management**: While frontend correctly sends `roles: ['ROLE_ADMIN']` array to API, the Symfony backend appears to ignore this field and always assigns `ROLE_USER` to new/edited users.
+This is a backend API issue that requires investigation and fix on the Symfony side.

 ## External Dependencies
 - **External API**: `https://api.folkloregarden.cz/`